A summary of the most interesting questions and answers from the Google SEO Office Hours with John Mueller on December 18th, 2020.

 Category page after all products are removed

-John said that he would just make the page 404.
+John said that he would just make the page “Not found (404).”
 Even if you redirect it to a different category page, Google will treat it as a soft 404.

 Mobile-first indexing and rankings

-John said that if your site was already shifted over to the mobile-first indexing, you won’t see any changes in March.
+John said that if your site was already shifted over to mobile-first indexing, you wouldn’t see any changes in March.